Conference Dates: March 22-24, 2018

 Poster Session: 90 minutes – Thursday Evening Only

-Posters will be set up and be available for viewing during the conference.
+Poster presentations are research presentations for STEM and STEM education topics.
+An ideal setting to share investigations and research limitations for papers presented or published in 2018 Conference Proceedings.
+Poster Sessions will be held Thursday evening.
+Posters will remain available for viewing the duration of the conference.
 At the designated poster session, the presenters need to be with their posters to discuss them with people examining the posters.

 - Primary Education